-- Since returning from COVID, some students report struggling with anxiety and a lack of drive to complete work, resulting in lower assignment completion rate.
-There has been a significant increase in students who have experienced trauma/ACES since 2019. - We are in need of personnel to help support families, connecting them with available resources. - Social-emotional learning and strength continues to be a challenge for our students, especially coming out of the pandemic (e.g., behavior referrals) - The school seeks to add personnel to support strong home/school relationships.
-This could include, for example, a bilingual family ambassador, who could support with translation, attendance tracking, and being a liaison for academic check-ins. - Need for before-school tutoring to continue, as early efforts have been highly successful, but they do not reach as many students as we would like.
-Funding and limited personnel (since so many teachers lead clubs and activities after school) is an obstacle. - Visiting artists We could use visiting artists in the classroom to support our art program.
-This could include The CA Arts Project and StoryMaker. - Conferences for teachers to expand their current knowledge set on their subjects and to increase standards-based rigor and connections between subject matter and the real-world context. - Field trips for students to experience the real-world application of subjects they study, to learn from professionals in the field, and to see first-hand the college experience. - Support for the school makerspace, including personnel, materials, supplies, and training.
-This is a place where students use their imagination to design and create artwork and builds that improve self-efficacy.
+- Since returning from COVID, some students report struggling with anxiety and a lack of drive to complete work, resulting in a lower assignment completion rate.
+There has been a significant increase in students who have experienced trauma/ACES since 2019. - A full-time Community Liaison has been hired, connecting students and families with available resources as well as working on establishing partnerships with

+- members of our community. - Social-emotional learning and strength continues to be a challenge for our students, especially coming out of the pandemic (e.g., behavior referrals) - The school seeks to add personnel to support strong home/school relationships. - Need for before-school or after-school tutoring to continue, as early efforts have been highly successful, but they do not reach as many students as we would like.
+Funding and limited personnel (since so many teachers lead clubs and activities after-school) is a challenge. - Visiting artists We would greatly benefit in having visiting artists in the classroom to support our Art Program including the use of Proposition 28 funds. - Conferences for teachers to expand their current knowledge set on their subjects and to increase standards-based rigor and connections between subject matter and the real-world context. - Field trips for students to experience the real-world application of subjects they study, to learn from professionals in the field, and to see first-hand the college and career experience. - Support for the school Makerspace, including personnel, materials, supplies, and training.
+This is a place where students use their imagination to design and create artwork and building to improve self-efficacy.
 Students also report that it leads to high school connectedness. - PBIS incentives.
-We could use incentives that are meaningful to students and rewards behaviors consistent with our core values. - Support (including personnel, materials, supplies, and training) for clubs to encourage school connectedness including Science Olympiad, robotics, and environmental club.
+We would benefit from incentives that are meaningful to students and rewards behaviors consistent with our core values. - Support (including personnel, materials, supplies, and training) for clubs to encourage school connectedness including Science Olympiad, Robotics, and Environmental Club.